yelwinsoe/react-bootstrap-enhanced/README.md

 | topbar | NA | No | Content of the topbar |
 | content | NA | No | Content of the page |

+## Contribution
+This package is in development actively, feel free to do a pull request if you are interested in it.
+Thanks.
+Refer to this [create-react-library]([create-react-library](https://github.com/transitive-bullshit/create-react-library)) for development guideline.
 ## License

 [MIT](https://github.com/yelwinsoe/react-bootstrap-enhanced/blob/master/LICENSE) © [yelwinsoe](https://github.com/yelwinsoe)